1932 Prussian coup d'état: Course of the coup

 On 20 July 1932 Prussia's Deputy Minister President Heinrich Hirtsiefer, in place of the acting but ill Minister President Otto Braun, along with Interior Minister Carl Severing and his colleague from the finance department Otto Klepper, went to see Papen at his request.
 Papen informed the constitutional ministers about the Hindenburg decree that allowed him to be installed as Reich commissioner and for the caretaker government to be removed.
 He said that the step was necessary because it appeared that "public safety and order in Prussia could no longer be guaranteed".
-A state of emergency was declared with immediate effect, and the Reichswehr was given the power to enforce the decree.
+A state of emergency was declared with immediate effect, and the Reichswehr minister was appointed as holder of executive power.
 Prussia's representatives objected to the coup saying that Prussia had not violated any of its responsibilities under the Reich constitution and its laws, and had done as much for security as the other states even though its jurisdiction included the areas of greatest unrest.
 The Braun government therefore challenged the constitutionality of the emergency decree.
 Severing responded negatively to Papen's suggestion that he voluntarily relinquish his official duties, saying that he would "yield only to force".

-Otto Klepper reported a year later in an essay in the exile newspaper The New Journal that he had hoped that Severing would resist after he made his declaration, especially since both Papen and Interior Minister von Gayl, who was also present, had seemed very uncertain.
+Otto Klepper reported a year later in an essay in the exile newspaper The New Journal that he had hoped that Severing would resist after he made his declaration, especially since both Papen and Interior Minister Wilhelm von Gayl, who was also present, had seemed very uncertain.
 "I suggested that we recess the meeting with Papen for an hour to discuss further action by the Prussian government and went to the door.
 But Severing declared that he had nothing more to discuss with me, and remained seated.
-Only then – after it was certain that no resistance was in the offing – was Secretary of State Planck given the order to set the command to the Reichswehr in motion."
+Only then – after it was certain that no resistance was in the offing – was State Secretary Erwin Planck given the order to set the command to the Reichswehr in motion."